noop-inc/noop-sample-app-covid-19-mobility/seed_task/README.md

 # Noop Full-Stack Sample Application (Seeding Data Task Component)

 The source code included in this directory accesses the JSON file exposed at the `/data` endpoint, and uses this file to seed data into the application's database resource.
-Since the Seeding Data component is a `task`, the resulting container is only active during events idenified within either a `LIFECYCLE` or `CRON` directives within a `Noopfile` - for this component it's `postdeploy`.
+Since the seedTalk component is a `task`, the resulting container is only active during events defined within either a `LIFECYCLE` or `CRON` directives - for this component the event is `postdeploy`.

 ## SeedTask Noopfile
 ```